 This study was updated in mid-2001 with similar findings, as shown above.
-Unfortunately, medical school curricula are still based on treating the one in 1000 referred to the medical school (although this is starting to change), not the other 999.
+Unfortunately, medical school curricula are still focused on treating the one in 1000 referred to the medical school (although this is starting to change), not the other 999.
 In the 1960s and 1970s, Maurice Wood, in the department of family medicine at the Medical College of Virginia analyzed the types of medical problems occurring in primary care and confirmed Kerr White's original studies.
-Additionally, data from the 1978 National Ambulatory Care Survey (NAMCS) showed that of over 760 conditions reported by primary care physicians, were responsible for the problems seen in their practice, and 155 were responsible for 95% (CMGB at Eastern Virginia Medical School -1978 -1980).
-More recent studies from the NAMCS surveys confirm that primary care content has not changed.
+Additionally, data from the 1978 National Ambulatory Care Survey (NAMCS) showed that of over 760 conditions reported by primary care physicians, were responsible for the problems seen in their practice, and 155 were responsible for 95% (CMGB at Eastern Virginia Medical School: 1978 -1980).
+More recent studies from the NAMCS surveys confirm that primary care content changed very little.
 Ten conditions, of which pregnancy and heart problems are the most common, lead to the majority of all admissions to all hospitals, not just community hospitals.
 As medical schools become more attuned to the market need for care seen by their graduates, as opposed to the conditions about which tertiary-care specialists (the majority of clinical teachers in medical schools) teach, many are changing their curricula to one closer to that taught in most other developed countries.
 Medical schools in other countries focus on producing generalists who provide the majority of care.
 This change has been stimulated in the US by a Robert Wood Johnson Foundation program, The "Generalist Initiative."
 But unfortunately most medical schools have only given lip service to the project.
-The new Affordable Care Act contained within this multiple provisions some that planned for a greater proportion of primary care physicians although funding to enhance such programs in medical schools remains missing.
+The new Affordable Care Act contained within its multiple objectives some that could lead a greater proportion of primary care physicians although funding to enhance such programs in medical schools remains missing and residency training positions are not increasing.